And enter to win a brand to win a FREE brand diagnosis worth $20,000.

 Consumer product brands, big and small, understand the importance of grabbing consumers’ attention, but does that attention also lead to developing lasting brand recognition and brand recall?
-Most consumer products compete with an endless number of competitors and rely on repeat purchases.
+Most consumer products compete with endless competitors and rely on repeat purchases.
 Thus, it is critical that your CPG company purposefully create brand assets that ensure customers think of your product before, during, and after the transaction.
-Your customers need to recall your product and brand when making their shopping list, grabbing hold of the shopping cart, and traveling the aisles, all without being distracted by the competition.
+Your customers need to recall your product and brand when making their shopping list, grabbing hold of the shopping cart, and traveling the aisles without being distracted by the competition.

-CPG companies shouldn’t let product sales be the only means of measuring brand loyalty.
+CPG companies shouldn’t let product sales be the only way to measure brand loyalty.
 Considering and testing for brand recall should be a part of the complete package design process.
 It may very well be the differentiating factor that grows market share in a product category for your CPG brand.

 What is Brand Recall?

 Brand Recall is one of the four principal forms of brand awareness where companies increase ongoing purchase intent by remaining at the top of the consumer’s mind.
-Specifically, in consumer packaged goods, products prompt brand recall through unique and distinct package types, designs, and product messages.
+Specifically, products in consumer packaged goods prompt brand recall through unique and distinct package types, designs, and product messages.

-Even without having retail experience, we all have witnessed brand recall in action.
+Even without retail experience, we all have witnessed brand recall.
 Have you ever been with a group of friends, and one brags about the product they use?
-You then ask what the name of the product is, and oddly, for the life of them, they cannot recall the name.
+You then ask what the product’s name is, and oddly, for their life, they cannot recall the name.
 Or, they remember the name but do not recall the brand that makes it.

 Both variations of this scenario are examples of why creating strong brand recall is important for the CPG industry.
 An effective package, design and product message builds recall in the subconscious and the conscious mind.

-Having a strong association with a product through brand recall creates unique patterns in the brain.
-While it may seem that each person’s memory works similarly, we are all built with a similar operating system.
+A strong association with a product through brand recall creates unique patterns in the brain.
+While each person’s memory may seem to work similarly, we are all built with a similar operating system.

 CPG Marketing Strategy For Brand Recall